Nocturnals is a notable indie comics series. It is the brainchild of writer/artist Dan Brereton , primarily known for his painted comic book art.

 However, when the problem is just too visible — such as a zombie plague — action will be reluctantly taken.
 For instance, the state police once came to Pacific City to help exterminate said zombies.
 Then people will go back to pretending it’s over and will never happen again.

 This denial might have seemed forced back when Nocturnals started.
-Like a watered-down version of Delirium in the Werewolf: The Apocalypse 1992 RPG.
-But climate change issues now provide an example for this dynamic.
+Like a watered-down version of Delirium in the Werewolf: The Apocalypse 1992 TTRPG.
+But climate change issues and massive COVID-19 denial now provide examples for this dynamic.

 The Crim are a malign race with lots of tentacles, and magical powers.
 Their youngs, who look like deformed red squids, can attach themselves to bodies and take over.